sst/guide/_chapters/add-an-api-to-create-a-note.md

 We are doing a couple of things of note here.

-- We are creating a new stack for our API.
+- We are using a separate stack for our API.
 We could've used the stack we had previously created for DynamoDB and S3.
 But this is a good way to talk about how to share resources between stacks.

-- This new `ApiStack` expects a `table` resource to be passed in.
+- This `ApiStack` expects a `table` resource to be passed in.
 We'll be passing in the DynamoDB table from the `StorageStack` that we created previously.

 - We are creating an API using SST's [`Api`](https://docs.serverless-stack.com/constructs/Api) construct.